 - Carrier testing in adults with a family history of a CDG.

 Next Generation Sequencing: Clinical Sensitivity: Unknown.
 Mutations in the promoter region, some mutations in the introns and other regulatory element mutations cannot be detected by this analysis.
-Large deletions will not be detected by this analysis.
 Results of molecular analysis should be interpreted in the context of the patient's biochemical phenotype.

 Older Children & Adults: 5-10 ml